Compare ReAct for tightly coupled tool use with Plan-and-Execute for longer workflows with explicit planning and replanning.

 Plan-and-Execute's main weakness is the brittleness of the initial plan.
 If the planner misinterprets the user's intent, the entire execution pipeline is misaligned.
 Worse, downstream executor steps often depend on outputs from earlier steps, so a wrong assumption in Step 1 can invalidate Steps 2 through N. A ReAct loop gets an earlier opportunity to react to new evidence, but it can still repeat a bad decision without runtime checks.

 When evidence breaks an assumption, patch only unfinished work.
-The completed carrier query remains an observation; a revised plan shouldn't issue the same write again.
+The completed CI query remains an observation; a revised plan shouldn't issue the same write again.

 1from dataclasses import dataclass